Shubham0315/dockerCompose/README.md

 5. docker compose down
 - Used to remove containers entirely.
 It wont remove volumes.
 To remove volumes use --volumes flag

+6. docker compose exec service_name mysql bash
+- To access terminal of the container and execute commands inside running container